 Sendang Gile Waterfall and Tiu Kelep waterfall

-Together with a guide, I walk down the tracks to the waterfalls.
-First, we arrive at the Sendang Gile waterfall, but we decide to skip this one for now and continue towards the Tiu Kelep waterfall, because this one is the furthest away, and it is getting dark soon.
+Together with a guide, I walked down the tracks to the waterfalls.
+First, we arrived at the Sendang Gile waterfall, but we decided to skip this one and continue directly towards the Tiu Kelep waterfall, because this one is the furthest away, and it was getting dark soon.
 Tiu Kelep waterfall is the tallest waterfall of Lombok and is more or less 45 meters high, with a big and strong crush.
-It takes around 60 minutes from the entrance to reach this beautiful piece of nature.
-On our way, we spot some monkeys and beautiful flowers.
+It took around 60 minutes from the entrance to reach this beautiful piece of nature.
+On our way, we saw some monkeys and beautiful flowers.

-After Tiu Kelep, we walk back towards the Sendang Gile waterfall and finally back to the hotel.
+After Tiu Kelep, we walked back towards the Sendang Gile waterfall and finally back to the hotel.
 All in all, the hike and visit to the waterfalls took around two hours.

-After the waterfalls, we get some dinner at the office of Rinjani Fun Trekking.
-It tastes delicious.
-After dinner, we get a briefing about how the next three days will look like.
+After the waterfalls, we got a delicious dinner at the office of Rinjani Fun Trekking and a briefing about how the next three days will look like.

 Hiking Mount Rinjani – day 1: